dottxt-ai/prompts/README.md

     A: """
 ```

-Caling the `Prompt` object renders the Jinja template:
+Caling the `Template` object renders the Jinja template:

 ```python
 instructions = "Please answer the following question following the examples" examples = [